jacobandreas/writing/_posts/2012-11-04-city-centre.md

 already grown to loathe the tourists[^2], who seem to prefer loitering in the street to actually touring the university.
 On rainy evenings I am a peril on rickety wheels, whizzing across the slick surface of King's Parade with my bell continuously dinging.
-The return to College is better: The townspeople go to bed early and one can enjoy, for a few minutes, the uninterrupted flow of freezing air across bare knuckles.
+The return to College is better: Townspeople go to bed early and one can enjoy, for a few minutes, the uninterrupted flow of freezing air across bare knuckles.